numpde/genesets/README.md

 the cancer hallmark, the GO gene sets, etc., but excludes KEGG and BIOCARTA (and AAAS/STKE) gene sets.
-The aim is to provide the gene sets in a format that is easy to load as well as a reference point for better code reproducibility.
+The aim is to provide the gene sets in a format that is compressed, easy to load and reference, and to assist code reproducibility.

 This dataset is licensed